tmobile/magentaA11y/_checklist-native/date-time-picker.md

 - Use the device's default focus functionality.
 - External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
 - Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
-- When the date picker is closed, the focus should return to the triggering element.
+- When the picker is closed, the focus should return to the triggering element.

 **UIKit**
   - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`